brian-chau/c_asm_sendfile_fcntl/README.md

 ssize_t sendfile(int out_fd, int in_fd, off_t *offset, size_t count);
 ```

-When I tried to use `sendfile` to write to the screen with the `STDOUT_FILENO` file descriptor by itself, it would never work!
+When I tried to use `sendfile` to write to the screen with the `STDOUT_FILENO` file descriptor, it would never work!
+But if I changed `STDOUT_FILENO` to a file descriptor for another file, it would work...
 ```console
 sendfile(STDOUT_FILENO, open("a.txt", O_RDONLY), 0, 1000);
 ```